 ITTO is, at its core, an organization that generates and disseminates knowledge and assists members to build capacity to address complex, forest-related problems.
 Human resource development is the essential component of that capacity and is therefore a critical element of success in implementing SFM and assisting members in developing efficient, competitive industries that can compete successfully in international markets utilizing sustainably managed forest resources.
+Building human resource capacity is, in many respects, an overarching priority that will be reflected in efforts to accomplish all of the priorities of this Strategic Action Plan

-Examples of actions to accomplish this strategic priority through the Biennial Work Programme and projects include:
+Examples of specific actions to accomplish this strategic priority through the Biennial Work Programme and projects include:

-- Continue and expand the ITTO Fellowship program - Provide assistance to national and regional institutions for training, - Develop cooperation with international organizations in enhancing training and outreach related to SFM - Assisting members to support research and development - Assist members to engage in the transfer of forest management and trade related expertise and technology, including south-south, north -south and triangular cooperation - Enhanced ITTO communication and outreach efforts
+- Continue and expand the ITTO Fellowship programme - Provide assistance to national and regional institutions for training. - Develop cooperation with international organizations in enhancing training and outreach related to SFM - Assisting members to support research and development - Assist members to engage in the transfer of forest management and trade related expertise and technology, including south-south, north -south and triangular cooperation - Enhanced ITTO communication and outreach efforts - Strengthen involvement of stakeholders in the work and activities of the ITTO through CSAG and TAG

-PART III: EXPECTED OUTCOMES, INDICATORS AND MONITORING
+PART III.
+EXPECTED OUTCOMES, INDICATORS AND MONITORING